WhiteHouse/petitions-php-sdk/README.md

     <?php

-    // Retrieve an array of petitions.
+    // Retrieve an array of petitions using the default request arguments.
     $response = $petitions_api->getPetitions();
     $petitions = $response->results;

     // Retrieve an array of petitions matching a set of parameters.
-    // In this case, retrieve results 20-30 for petitions that are open and
+    // In this case, retrieve results 21-30 for petitions that are open and
     // created before the specified date.
     $parameters = array(
       'status' => 'open',
       'createdBefore' => 1382566274,
     );
     $limit = 10;
     $offset = 20;